-In March 2019, the Compensation Committee approved the performance targets and potential bonus payouts for our NEOs for the 2019 fiscal year under our Incentive Bonus Plan.
+In March 2020, the Compensation Committee approved the performance targets and potential bonus payouts for our NEOs for the 2020 fiscal year under our Incentive Bonus Plan.
 The Compensation Committee determined that, consistent with prior years, a main business objective to incentivize our management was to focus on increasing our Adjusted EBITDA, which was used as the basis for the Incentive Bonus Plan for our NEOs.

-To calculate payouts under the Incentive Bonus Plan, the Company's Adjusted EBITDA is assessed relative to performance targets (see targets for the 2019 fiscal year provided below).
+To calculate payouts under the Incentive Bonus Plan, the Company's Adjusted EBITDA is assessed relative to performance targets (see targets for the 2020 fiscal year provided below).
 Bonus payouts range from 0% of the NEO's base salary if threshold performance (85% of the Adjusted EBITDA) is not exceeded to 200% of the NEO's base salary if maximum performance (115% of the Adjusted EBITDA) is achieved.
 When the performance threshold is met, payouts are interpolated on a straight-line basis for performance levels between threshold and target and between target and maximum.
 The level of performance required to achieve maximum payout under the Incentive Bonus Plan was determined by the Compensation Committee to be reflective of truly outstanding performance.

-We define EBITDA as net income before net interest income or expense, loss on extinguishment of debt, depreciation and amortization expenses and income taxes.
-Adjusted EBITDA represents EBITDA as further adjusted for non-cash items of stock-based compensation expense and certain purchase accounting items, and a gain on an insurance settlement.
+We define EBITDA as net income before net interest income or expense, depreciation and amortization expenses and income taxes.
+Adjusted EBITDA represents EBITDA as further adjusted for non-cash items of stock-based compensation expense and gains on insurance settlements.
 EBITDA and Adjusted EBITDA are non-GAAP measures and may not be comparable to similar measures reported by other companies.
-For additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - EBITDA and Adjusted EBITDA" on page 36 of our Annual Report on Form 10-K, filed with the SEC on March 25, 2020.
+For a discussion of these non-GAAP measures, including a reconciliation to the nearest GAAP measures, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-EBITDA and Adjusted EBITDA" on pages 45-47 of our Annual Report on Form 10-K, filed with the SEC on March 24, 2021.

-The Adjusted EBITDA targets and potential payouts under the Incentive Bonus Plan for fiscal 2019 for each NEO, as well as performance achieved, were as follows based on actual achievement of \$196.0 million Adjusted EBITDA or approximately 90% of the Target Adjusted EBITDA (\$216.8 million):
+The Adjusted EBITDA targets and potential payouts under the Incentive Bonus Plan for fiscal 2020 for each NEO, as well as performance achieved, were as follows based on actual achievement of \$306.5 million Adjusted EBITDA or approximately 136% of the Target Adjusted EBITDA (\$225.4 million):

 Executive Threshold Payout (% of Base) Target Payout (% of Base) Maximum Payout (% of Base) Resulting Payout

-John Swygert 0% 100% 200% \$158,401(1)
+John Swygert 0% 100% 200% \$1,501,932

-Jay Stasz 0% 50% 100% \$ 58,139
+Jay Stasz 0% 50% 100% \$ 328,273

-Omar Segura 0% 50% 80% \$ 58,275
+Kevin McLain 0% 50% 80% \$ 213,829

-Kevin McLain 0% 50% 80% \$ 47,415
+Ray Daugherty Jr 0% 50% 65% \$ 145,674

-Rob Bertram 0% 40% 60% \$ 30,801
+Larry Kraus 0% 50% 60% \$ 133,964

-Mark Butler 0% 100% 200% \$ 0(2)